"Let My People Know"

 - MUSIC (P.A.): There are brief slideshows with music and/or speaking incorporated into the presentations.
 Therefore, there must be a sound system to project the music (ideally that plugs directly into my computer headphone jack; this jack may perhaps be attached to the projection system VGA cord).
 There is no music when I am speaking.

-FEES: Please inquire.
-Fees are based on various factors including (but not limited to) who is booking (e.g. synagogue, school, organization rates will vary) as well as if the event is free to enter or with purchased tickets.
+FEES: Negotiable.
+Fees are based on various factors including (but not limited to) who is booking (e.g. synagogue, school, organization) as well as if the event is free to enter or with purchased tickets.

 BOOKING MULTIPLE PRESENTATIONS FOR ONE EVENT: Booking 2+ presentations for one event is possible.
 Please inquire.